 - Endocarditis.
 It is the preeminent organism (PubMed).
 I like that.
 Preeminent, for both hospital acquired and community acquired disease and as a reason for death.
 If you don't fear the staph, at least respect the staph.

 - Bacteremia.
-Community acquired S. aureus bacteremia without a focus IS endocarditis.
+Community acquired S. aureus bacteremia without a focus IS endocarditis (The classic article from 1976.
+I quote it so often I want it on my tombstone ).
 Once in the blood stream it loves loves loves to cause an infection elsewhere.
 Any pain deserves a radiologic look see.
 S. aureus in the urine is due to bacteremia (30% probability), not the source of bacteremia; read that sentence again until you get it right.
 Also, when S. aureus bacteremia seeds the urine, it is often associated with vertebral osteomyelitis (PubMed).
 It has about a 20-30% chance of seeding prosthetic joints (PubMed).
 And if the bacteremia persists, it is a bad thing with about a 2.5x mortality (PubMed).

 Who needs an ECHO for S. aureus bacteremia?
 The guidelines say everyone, and preferably a TEE.
 Seems stupid overkill to me, especially if they have the stigmata of endocarditis.
 So why even bother being a doctor?
 But what if they do not have stigmata of endocarditis, a clinically uncomplicated bacteremia?
 A depressing number of patients will have a vegetation on TEE that will not be clinically evident (PubMed) and a TTE will miss many a vegetation seen by TEE (PubMed).